-Meandering and rambling are such fun during a road trip, but with writing, we tend to want to have a good set of road maps and some planned stops for food and rest.
+Meandering and rambling are such fun during a road trip, but we tend to want to have a good set of road maps and some planned stops for food and rest with writing.
 Teach your students connectives and transition signals.
 It can be the difference between wandering in circles and leading the way.

 Grab this page of connectives & transition signals

-This quick reference sheet will also ensure your students aren’t using the same tired words over and over.
+This quick reference sheet will also ensure your students aren’t using the same tired words repeatedly.